openstack-archive/bareon/README.md

 ### etc

-This folder contains the sample config file for fuel-agent.
+This folder contains the sample config file for bareon.
 Every parameter is well documented.
 We use oslo-config as a configuration module.

 ### fuel_agent